What Is The Best Bach Flower Remedy?

 How To Choose A Bach Flower Remedy

-Depending on the emotional issue or issues that underlie your problem, choose a flower remedy.
+Choose a Bach flower remedy depending on the emotional issue or issues that underlie your problem.
 You can select one remedy or combine several.

 There is also a combination drug that Bach himself created.
 People use it to help them remain composed in tense circumstances.